terra-money/docs/docs/learn/terra-station/download/terra-station-desktop.md

    :align: center
    ```

-   :::{admonition} Maintain funds for fees
+   :::{admonition} Maintain funds for transaction fees
    :class: warning
-   It is recommended to maintain some funds in your wallet to pay for fees.
-Without available capital for fee payment, you will not be able to carry out further transactions until more tokens are transfered to your wallet.
+   It is recommended to maintain some funds in your wallet in order to be able to pay for transaction fees.
+Without available capital for fee payment, you will not be able to carry out further transactions until more tokens are transferred to your wallet.
    :::

 5. Double-check the amounts and fees, enter your password and click **Submit**.